gomezfy/Sheriffbot-/replit.md

 - **Economy System:** Implements a dual economy with "Saloon Tokens" and "Silver Coins."
 - **Upgrades & Redemption:** Includes progressive backpack upgrades and a system for redeeming website purchase codes.
 - **Image Generation:** Employs `@napi-rs/canvas` for dynamic image rendering.
-- **Localization:** Supports PT-BR, EN-US, and ES-ES.
+- **Localization:** Supports PT-BR, EN-US, ES-ES, and FR (French).
+All commands automatically detect and respond in the user's Discord language preference.
 - **Owner Commands:** Restricted commands accessible only to bot owners.
 - **Territory Investment:** Allows users to invest in territories (e.g., Saloon Business, Gold Mine Shares) for passive income.
+The `/territories` command is fully localized in 4 languages with automatic language detection.
 - **Mining Session Tracking:** Tracks active and unclaimed mining sessions server-wide.
 - **Announcement System:** Advanced announcement features with previews, templates, and targeting.
 - **DM Support:** Enabled for user-focused commands.